Robert M. Hogue House

-The Robert M. Hogue House is a historic mansion located in the Mount Airy neighborhood of Philadelphia, Pennsylvania.
-It was built in 1896, and is a 2 1/2-story, rectangular stone dwelling in the Jacobean revival-style.
+The Robert M. Hogue House is an historic, American mansion that is located in the Mount Airy neighborhood of Philadelphia, Pennsylvania.

+It was added to the National Register of Historic Places on January 16, 1986.

+History and architectural features

+This historic structure was built in 1896 and is a 2 1/2-story, rectangular, stone dwelling that was designed in the Jacobean revival style.
 It features two-story projecting bays with leaded glass windows, soaring cross gables and dormers, and pointed arch openings.
-Also on the property is a contributing stable / carriage house and a free standing stone fireplace.
+Also located on the property is a contributing stable/carriage house and a free-standing, stone fireplace.
 It housed the Philadelphia School of Criminology from the late-1940s to 1963, then housed Combs School of Music until 1983.

 It was added to the National Register of Historic Places on January 16, 1986.